ztomasze/sdnd/Basics/Rolling Dice/advantage and disadvantage.md

 ### dice pool

-If rolling a pool of (non-d20) dice with advantage--such as a damage roll or HD roll--roll double the size of the pool and drop the lower half.
+If rolling a pool of (non-d20) dice with advantage--such as a damage roll or HD roll--roll double the size of the pool and then drop the lower half.